 Prerequisite: A grade of C- or higher in JAPN 10a or the equivalent.
 Meets five days per week for a total of five class hours per week and one half-hour tutoring session per week.

 Continuation of JAPN 10a.
 Further development of the basics of Japanese grammar, listening comprehension, speaking, reading, and writing.
 Students acquire Japanese language proficiency through various interactive classroom activities, workbook, audio, video, writing essays, and computer-assisted exercises.
 Usually offered every spring.

 Prerequisite: A grade of C- or higher in JAPN 30a or the equivalent.
 Meets five days per week for a total of five class hours per week and one half-hour tutoring session per week.

 Continuation of JAPN 30a.
 Further refining of a student's four language skills in listening, speaking, reading, and writing Japanese through various classroom activities, workbook, audio, video, and writing essays.
 Usually offered every spring.

 JAPN 105B: Advanced Conversation and Composition II

-Continuation of JAPN 105A.
+Continuation of JAPN 105a.
 For advanced students of Japanese who wish to enhance and improve their speaking proficiency as well as reading and writing skills.
-Speaking skills will be developed through conversation, discussion of texts and films, and oral presentation.
-Various reading topics on Japanese culture and various forms of writing will be assigned to improve students' reading and writing skills.
+Students will develop their proficiency in reading and speaking through texts, films, videos and discussions on current issues on Japanese society.
+Various forms of writing will be assigned to improve students' writing skills.
 Usually offered every year.